doubleirish/lecture1_jdbc/README.md

 - Click on Finish

-## import this project in Intellij
+## importing this project in Intellij
 - If you are in the initial  "Welcome" dialog then Click "Open" Otherwise
   If you are in the Main Window select the  menu items : "File" -> "Open..."